weiserlab/ambuj/stico.md

 ----
 ## Funding
 STICORS is generously supported (or have been previously supported) through grants from following agencies:

+* National University of Singapore (Funding to support master’s student) [2022-2023]
 * National University of Singapore (Startup grant) [2022-2026]
 * Grant from ARTIC at National University of Singapore (for sensing using tunnel diodes) [2022-2024]
 * Sweden Innovation Agency (VINNOVA) hosted at Uppsala University, Sweden [2018-2019]